 Embroidery: Scrumptious Stitch

-Create rich and exciting surfaces using a vocabulary of textural stitches.
+Create rich and exciting surfaces using a range of textural stitches.

 This course is for those students with previous experience in textiles or embroidery as well as complete beginners